Online application for courses

 Is there an application fee?

-International students must pay an application fee of AUD $100.
+International students (except for Graduate Research applications) must pay an application fee of AUD $100.
 This must be paid online by credit card at the end of the online application process.

 What if I am eligible for an application fee waiver?

 You may be eligible for waiver of the application fee if you meet any of the following criteria:

 - You are in receipt of a scholarship: proof of sponsorship letter must be provided with your application